 The book is an arresting object in itself before you even get down to reading it; it dazzles the eyes and fires up the imagination through the inclusion of stunning and rare artwork.
 This gives an immediate insight into why people are so enthralled by birds at a basic level – quite simply, they are beautiful to look at.

-What becomes apparent is how our relationship with birds has changed over recent centuries, and how important they have been and are to humans; for example, as objects of worship, as a food source, for ‘sport’, as hunting aids, status symbols and ornamentation.
+What becomes apparent is how our relationship with birds has altered over recent centuries, and how important they have been and are to humans, for example, as objects of worship, as a food source, for ‘sport’, as hunting aids, status symbols and ornamentation.
 In the days of the first exploration of ‘new world’s’ birds were often the first animals that people encountered when stepping onto new shores.
-People wanted to understand these birds and attempt to classify them.
+People wanted to understand and attempt to classify them.

-The move from hunting, owning and capturing birds, to observation in their natural surroundings, is a relatively new concept in the timeline of human-bird interactions.
+Brunner illustrates how the move from hunting, owning and capturing birds, to observation in their natural surroundings, is a relatively new concept in the timeline of human-bird interactions.
 This book if nothing else, highlights the very physical effects that humans have had on birds; it is to be hoped that a similar book written in two-hundred years time, reflects a more respectful relationship with these bewitching animals.
-As Helen Macdonald, author of ‘H is for Hawk’, commented after reading the book – “These stories about birds are ultimately reflections on the curious nature of humanity itself”.
+As Helen Macdonald, author of ‘H is for Hawk’, commented after reading the book: “These stories about birds are ultimately reflections on the curious nature of humanity itself”.